apple/swift-protobuf-plugin/README.md

 * [Swift Protobuf Runtime Library](https://github.com/apple/swift-protobuf-runtime)
 * [Swift Protobuf Conformance Checker](https://github.com/apple/swift-protobuf-test-conformance)

+Other documentation in this project:
+* API.md describes the API provided by the generated Swift code.
+* GENERATED_CODE.md describes the low-level details of the generated code.

 ## Getting Started

 If you've worked with Protocol Buffers before, adding Swift support is very simple:  you just need to build the `protoc-gen-swift` program and copy it into your PATH.
 The protoc program will find and use it automatically, allowing you to build Swift sources for your proto files.
 You will also, of course, need to add the corresponding Swift runtime library to your project.